 While the above is the standard “dictionary definition” of the INFJ, there is much more to being an INFJ personality type that you won’t get from a free online test result.
 To truly understand any personality type, it takes diving deep into the world of personality psychology, and that’s what I’ve attempted to do in The Complete Guide to Understanding the INFJ Personality Type.

-The book covers the eight Jungian cognitive functions and what they look like in INFJs as well as topics like what INFJs look like as children and what they struggle with at work or as parents.
+The book covers the eight Jungian cognitive functions and what they look like in INFJs as well as topics like INFJs as children and what they struggle with at work or as parents.

 When did you first discover that you were an INFJ?